brillout/wildcard-api/docs/readme.template.md

 While gRPC supports all kinds of platforms (Go, Python, Java, C++, etc.) Wildcard only supports the Node.js & browser stack.
 This allows Wildcard to have a simple design and to be super easy to use.

-If all you want is your React/Vue/Angular frontend to access data from your server, then RPC is likely the easiest and best option.
+If all you want is your React/Vue/Angular frontend to access data from your backend, and you develop your backend hand-in-hand with your frontend, then RPC is simpler and more powerful than REST/GraphQL.
+We explain why [here](/docs/rpc#rpc-vs-restgraphql).
-And, if your server is a Node.js server, then you can use
-Wildcard to easily and quickly create an RPC API.

-On the other hand,
-REST and GraphQL are better suited for APIs consumed by third parties.
-For example, Facebook's public API is a GraphQL API which is fitting as it allows any third party to extensively access Facebook's social graph.

-The rule of thumb being:
-- Is your API consumed by third parties?
-Use REST/GraphQL.
-- Is your API consumed by yourself?
-Use RPC.

 !INLINE ./snippets/section-footer.md #readme --hide-source-path